-Remunerative lump sums, such as commissions or bonuses paid by an employer, are generally counted as income from the date they are received for the length of time to which they relate.
+Remunerative lump sums, such as commissions or bonuses paid by an employer, are generally counted as income from the start of the instalment period in which they are paid for the length of time to which they relate.
 For example, 3 months of a commission would be assessed for a period of 3 months.